 The combination of elexacaftor, tezacaftor, and ivacaftor works to control cystic fibrosis, but does not cure it.
 Continue to take these medications even if you feel well.
 Do not stop taking these medications without talking to your doctor.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 Before taking the combination of elexacaftor, tezacaftor, and ivacaftor,

-- tell your doctor and pharmacist if you are allergic to elexacaftor, tezacaftor, and ivacaftor any other medications, or any of the ingredients in elexacaftor, tezacaftor, and ivacaftor tablets.
+- tell your doctor and pharmacist if you are allergic to elexacaftor, tezacaftor, and ivacaftor any other medications, or any of the ingredients in elexacaftor, tezacaftor, and ivacaftor tablets or granules.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor if you have or have ever had liver or kidney disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking the combination of elexacaftor, tezacaftor, and ivacaftor, call your doctor.